terminalcloud/apps/docs/akeneo.md

 ---

 ### Additional Information

 #### Akeneo Terminal.com container automatic installation:
 You can replicate this container from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
 `wget https://raw.githubusercontent.com/terminalcloud/apps/master/akeneo_installer.sh && bash akeneo_installer.sh`

+### Demo information
+To help to undestand the functionality of the product, this terminal has demo information loaded on it.
+Feel free to delete that information and load your own data as needed.

 ---